 Diamond-brushing gives Silver Green a beautiful matte, natural finish and a slightly uneven surface structure.
 The variable flecked pattern gives each monument a unique appearance.
 Silver text and decorations are an excellent match for diamond-brushed Silver Green, but gold also goes well with this stone.

-Green Sea is a dark, warm-green type of patterned stone.
+The Aarni type of stone combines dark green and brown tones with shiny, bluish flecks in between.
 The pattern is largely even, so the overall appearance of the stone is calm.
-Green Sea is quarried from Kiuruvesi.
+Aarni is quarried from Kiuruvesi.